Seven Houston-area companies have completed their Initial Public Offerings (IPO) since the beginning of September.

-Industrial Tech Acquisitions is seeking to buy a technology business operating in the industrial or energy area.
+Industrial Tech Acquisitions raised $75 million.
+The company has its head office in the Galleria area.
+It is seeking to buy a technology business operating in the industrial or energy area.
 This includes software, mobile and IoT (Internet of Things) applications, cloud communications and ultra-high bandwidth services.
-Targets would have am enterprise value of between $250 million and $500 million.
+Targets would have an enterprise value of between $250 million and $500 million.

-You can see the complete list of Houston-area public companies here
+The complete list of Houston-area public companies can be found here.